-CRM systems enable companies to manage relationships and interactions with customers and clients — and serve them more efficiently and effectively.
-But many businesses aren’t taking full advantage of how CRM systems can boost customer service.
+Customer relationship management (CRM) systems enable companies to manage relationships and interactions with customers and clients — and serve them more efficiently and effectively.
+But many businesses aren’t taking full advantage of how contact center integrations like CRM systems can boost customer service.
 And it’s becoming even more of a differentiator.

-Here are five ways that you can leverage your CRM system to improve your customer service.
+Integrated call centers aren’t just efficient, they offer a competitive differentiator for CX leaders.
+Here are five ways that you can leverage your CRM system to improve the customer experience.

 Most customers will attempt to handle issues on their own first, before interacting with a call center.
 By implementing customer self-service channels that leverage your CRM knowledge content, customers have immediate, on-demand answers that eliminate the need to call in and wait for a live agent.
 These initial attempts at self-service often include Google search, your website or automated customer service chatbots.

-Knowing this is where customers prefer to go first creates an opportunity to proactively support them.
+Knowing this is where customers prefer to go first creates an opportunity to proactively support them and improve response times.
 Extending the right public-facing knowledge content into the channels that customers use for self-service.
 In this way, you’ll provide always-on self-service experiences that bolster contact center efficiency in a few important ways.

 Personalizing email subject lines and adding a customer’s first name is an easy step that makes a big difference.
 According to Campaign Monitor, 72% of customers open an email due to the discount it offers.
 A personalized subject line entices 62% of customers to open the email.

 But that’s only the beginning.
-The real value is hyper-personalization — presenting each customer with offers and relevant information that’s highly customized and based on their interests, purchase history and other details captured in your CRM system.
-It’s more than a generic-looking avatar that asks “Hi, how can I help you?”
+You can present each customer with offers and relevant information that’s highly customized and based on their interests, purchase history and other details captured in your CRM system.
+It’s more than a generic-looking chatbot that asks “Hi, how can I help you?”
 And it’s way more than profiling, too.

 Being able to create a consistent experience is another way to use CRM systems to improve customer service overall.
 And consistency is what customers expect on all channels and devices.
 It doesn’t matter whether their past engagement was on the phone with a different department and the current interaction is a chat or on any other channel.
 Customers see all the areas of your business as a single entity — not individual silos.